Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 4. Ways to increase the tax base in India

-Increasing tax compliance is crucial for higher revenue collection, better public services, and economic growth.
+Increasing tax compliance is crucial for higher revenue collection, better public services, economic growth, and to reduce the individual tax rates with an increased tax collection.
 Below are key strategies that the income tax department can follow to increase the tax filing population in India

 1. Track the UPI payments less than 2000: